 Let us help you discover some popular routes which will take you on an epic road trip from Bangalore to Ooty –

-Route 1: Bangalore to Ooty via Mysore Road
+Route 1: Distance and Time taken from Bangalore to Ooty via Mysore Road

 |Bangalore — Ramanagara — Channapatna — Mandya — Mysore — Nanjagud — Begur — Gundlupete — Ooty|